 Diwan I Aam is a hall of the common public audience.
 This hall is decorated with a marble surface.
 There are also 1.6-meter high silver utensils with a capacity of 4000 liters and their weight is around 340 kilograms.

 They have constructed 14000 silver coins without melting them.
-They have the record of being the world’s largest silver utensil.
+They have a record of being the world’s largest silver utensil.

 Chandra Mahal or Chandra Niwas is the most famous building of the City Palace, which remains at the western end of the palace.